haranychan/homepage/content/en/post/03_FAN2021-report/index.md

 subtitle: I gave a presentation at Symposium on Fuzzy, Artificial Intelligence, Neural Networks and Computational Intelligence (FAN2021, 21-23, Sep.).

 # Summary for listings and search engines
-summary: "I gave a presentation at Symposium on Fuzzy, Artificial Intelligence, Neural Networks and Computational Intelligence (FAN2021), and we won the Excellent Paper Award.
+summary: "I gave a presentation at Symposium on Fuzzy, Artificial Intelligence, Neural Networks and Computational Intelligence (FAN2021, 21-23, Sep.), and we won the Excellent Paper Award.
 Thank you to all those who helped make this event possible．"

 # Link this post with a project
 projects: []